quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 - `PcesConfig.minimumRetentionPeriod` uses wall-clock time to determine how long to keep events.
 - The platform status `ACTIVE` currently moves to `CHECKING` based on wall-clock time.
 We will need to add a `QUIESCED` status.
-- Various metrics can be misleading if the network is quiescing.
+- Various metrics can be misleading if the network is quiesced.
 - NOTE FOR REVIEWERS: I probably haven't thought of all the side effects yet, please add any you can think of.

 ---